How to Change NAT Type on T-Mobile Home Internet?

 Steps to Change NAT Type on T-Mobile Home Internet

-Now that you've identified the need for a change, let's walk through the steps to modify your NAT type on T-Mobile home internet.
+Now that you know you need to make a change, let's go over the steps to change your T-Mobile home internet NAT type.

 A. Accessing T-Mobile Router Settings